-On 31 May 2017 Lancashire Teaching Hospitals became a smoke-free organisation.
-From that date smoking is not permitted anywhere on any of our premises, either inside or outside the buildings.
+Lancashire Teaching Hospitals is a smoke-free site.
+Smoking is not permitted anywhere on any of our premises, either inside or outside the buildings.
 Our staff will ask you about your smoking status when you come to hospital and will offer you support and advice about stopping smoking including Nicotine Replacement Therapy to help manage your symptoms of withdrawal.